zferic/DS5500-HW/README.md

 # Problem 5

-The main consideration for cutting funds was the average math and reading competency of each school distict.
+The main consideration for cutting funds was the average math and reading competency of each school district.
 (Grouped by LAEID.)
-I created a sorted list of LAEIDS based on the scores in descending order, and applied the following formula todetermine how much funding should be cut.
+I created a sorted list of LAEIDS based on the scores in descending order and applied the following formula to determine how much funding should be cut.

 Amount Cut ($) = .15 * (Average reading and math proficiency) * (Total Fed Budget)

 The formula aims to take 15% from the top performing schools.
 However, this percentage is also weighed based on the average reading and math scores which enforces slightly stronger cuts on the top performing schools.
-We do not want to penalize top performing schools too much, as this may have a negative impact on future performance.
+We do not want to penalize top performing schools equally, as this may have a negative impact.